Skip to the main content

 Early Childhood Educator

-Early childhood educators plan, organize, and initiate activities to help children develop and learn intellectually, physically, and emotionally.
+Early childhood educators plan, implement, and reflect upon experiences to help children develop socially, creatively, intellectually, physically, and emotionally.
 They work with infants, toddlers, preschoolers, and school-aged children in a variety of settings.
-They also build relationships with parents and other professionals.
+They also build relationships with families and other professionals.

 Also Known As